projectchrono/chrono/doxygen/documentation/tutorials/postprocess/demo_gnuplot.md

 on embedded data, without needing to save a .dat file.

 One can use, for instance:
-- a pair of x,y vectors (use @ref ChVectorDynamic column matrices),
+- a pair of x,y vectors (use @ref chrono::ChVectorDynamic column matrices),
-- @ref ChFunction y(x) objects,
+- @ref chrono::ChFunction y(x) objects,
-- @ref ChFunction_Recorder and @ref ChFunction_Oscilloscope objects, that
+- @ref chrono::ChFunction_Recorder and @ref chrono::ChFunction_Oscilloscope objects, that
   are optimized for recording xy pairs,
-- columns from a @ref ChMatrix, etc.
+- columns from a @ref chrono::ChMatrix, etc.

 The data values will be saved _embedded_ in the .gpl file.